Serena Williams Pregnant: Athlete Announces She’s Expecting A Baby With Her Fiance

 — BlackSportsOnline (@BSO) April 19, 2017

-That’s what The New York Times is speculating, anyway — that Serena Williams was pregnant when she won the Australian Open.
+That’s what The New York Times is speculating.
+They believe that Serena Williams was pregnant when she won the Australian Open.
 If she announced that she’s 20 weeks pregnant today, that means she was 16 weeks pregnant last month.

-And what’s more, even though she is only the number two athlete in the world as of right now, she’ll return back to number 1 next week, even though she missed a good number of her practices.
+And what’s more, even though she is only the number two ranked woman’s tennis player in the world as of right now, she’ll return back to number 1 next week, even though she missed a good number of her practices.

 “Williams is one of the greatest American athletes active today, and is the highest-paid female athlete in the world.
 She won her first Grand Slam singles title at age 17 in 1999, and has spent more than 300 weeks at No. 1.
 Other top female tennis players have taken breaks from the game to have children.
 Williams’s rival Victoria Azarenka, 27, had a son in December and is expected to be back on the tour in July.”